carpentries/instructor-training/_episodes/05-memory.md

 Our second layer of memory is called *short-term* or *working memory*.
 This is the type of memory you use to actively think about things.
 It is much faster, but also much
-smaller: in 1956, Miller estimated that the average adult's working memory could hold [7±2 items][wikipedia-7] for a few seconds before things started to drop out.
+smaller: in 1956, George Miller estimated that the average adult's working memory could hold [7±2 items][wikipedia-7] for a few seconds before things started to drop out.
 This is [why phone numbers are typically 7 or 8 digits long][phone-nums]: back when phones had dials instead of keypads,